carlaKC/lightning-notes/ldk-accountability.md

 Q: Do we remember whether an incoming HTLC was accountable once we move it to `Committed`?
 Seems like we lose some of the information
   - That's ok, we don't need it

+## Review Round

+Should we move the option strictly into our msgs?

+- We have to have `Option` for `PendingHTLCInfo` to be able to use our persistence macros.
+- If we update the helper to return a bool, then we end up needing to wrap the value in `Some` anyway
+- I have tried this out here, but slightly prefer how it is because we can distinguish between not present and false
+-> Leo addressed persistence concern, I think defaulting to false seems to be the way to go.

+Add test coverage for recipient?
+- Not surfaced in `PaymentClaimable`
+- A next best option is to look into the incoming node's `forward_htlcs` before it, can pull the HTLC out here